jussiniinikoski/wasm-pdf/README.md

 Idea behind this project was to push all the work creating a PDF to the client side.

-**This library is working, but is also at a prototype stage (Work In Progress), so I don't recommend using it in anything serious yet.**
+**This library is working, but is also Work In Progress, so I don't recommend using it in anything serious yet.**

 ## How to generate an example PDF